-Code Section Summary of Applicable Requirement Evidence that Supports the Required Finding §312-17.1.5 Housing Element Densities The proposed development shall not reduce the residential density for any parcel below that utilized by the Department of Housing and Community Development in determining compliance with housing element law. •
+Code Section Summary of Applicable Requirement Evidence that Supports the Required Finding §312-17.1.5 Housing Element Densities The proposed development shall not reduce the residential density for any parcel below that utilized by the Department of Housing and Community Development in determining compliance with housing element law.
+The parcel was not included in the 2014 Housing Inventory.